ibm-cloud-docs/databases-for-enterprisedb/howto-autoscaling.md

       }
     }'
 ```
 To disable autoscaling, send the PATCH request with the currently enabled scalers set to `false`.
-If all of them are set to `false`, then autoscaling is disabled on your deployment.
+If all of them are set to `false`, then autoscaling is unavailable on your deployment.